-Research Interests: decision making under uncertainty, organizational learning and knowledge management, private provision of collective goods, systemic risk and market strategy, institutional development and non-market activity, collective action
+Research Interests: decision making under uncertainty, organizational learning and knowledge management, business responses to natural disasters, competitive advantages and non-market responses, systemic risk and market strategy, private provision of collective goods

 Currently, I am focused on studying on three lines of research: how firm-market linkages affect decision-making under high uncertainty, how organizations overcome information scarcity during such time spans, and how the characteristics of the organizational decision and the institutional context drive firm performance.